 - Experiment with aromatherapy and essential oils.
 Try new ones and notice what they do to your mood.
 Remember, don’t apply them directly to your skin.
 Always use in lotions or diluted in infusers, and don’t use for extended periods.
 Here are some ideas on essential oils to influence mood.

-For more recommendations of fun activities for seniors, call on the aging care pros at Nightingale Homecare!
+For more recommendations of fun activities for seniors, or if you need a live in caregiver in Phoenix, AZ or the nearby areas, call on the aging care pros at Nightingale Homecare!
 We’d love to provide the friendly companionship for older adults, along with plenty of creative and engaging ideas that make each day the best it can be.
-Call us any time at (602) 504-1555 to learn more about how our experts in home care in Glendale, AZ and the surrounding area can help a senior you love.
+Call us any time at (602) 504-1555 to learn more about how our home care experts can help a senior you love.